lemlac/mulem/docs/reference.md

 #### Lambda Functions

 Define a function within an expression with the keyword `fn` in the pattern `fn(x) = x`.
 This is useful for passing functions to other functions.
-If the lambda function has multiple lines, it must be wrapped in `<fn`…`end`.
+If the lambda function has multiple lines, it must be wrapped in `@fn`…`end`.

 ```
 fn(arg) = ...